pebblecode/pebblecode.github.io/_posts/2016-02-10-wearables-dna-sequencing-and-big-data.md

 layout: post
 title: Wearables, DNA sequencing and big data
 author: George Ornbo
-categories: [Health]
+tags: [Health]
 ---

 Are we brave enough to imagine a self-learning medical research platform?

 ## Standing in the future

 Let us suppose that somehow a not-for-profit organisation has been established to allow anyone that wanted to to sequence and share their DNA profile.
 I am not interested at this stage in discussing all of the problems associated with that - I would just like you to imagine it.

 Let us also suppose that those who are willing to share their DNA are also willing to continuously submit data from their bodies by way of wearable technologies.
 Again there are complex issues here but please ignore them for now.
 I just want you to focus on the idea.

 We already have a mature market in wearables, particularly in relation to fitness and for a relatively low-cost it is already possible to wear a device that can gather data on